nicoduj/homebridge-harmony/README.md

   - The "switch" will be "on" if and only if there is no current activity, and toggling it while "on" does nothing.
 - `refreshTimer` enable refresh of activities state every X seconds, for automation purpose if you need to activate something else based on a state chnage of an activity.
 Be aware it might make you hub smoke since the plugin will ask its status very often :) (defaults : disable).
 - `skipedIfSameStateActivities` array of Activities name to trigger only if their state is different from the action sent.
 Can be usefull if your devices in the activity have the same on / off command and you want to automate them outside off the home app
+- `addAllActivitiesToSkipedIfSameStateActivitiesList` option to add all activities automatically to skipedIfSameStateActivities behavior. (defaults : false)

 ## Changelog

 - 0.0.9
+  - [NEW] option to add automatically all activities to skipedIfSameStateActivities
   - [FIX] skipedIfSameStateActivities propery no more mandatory
+  - [FIX] potential conflict with other plugins
 - 0.0.8
   - [NEW] add skipedIfSameStateActivities config list (see fields descrption).
   - [UPDATE] less Hub calls for currentActivity (refreshed only if it is not older than 2 secondes)